BurdetteLamar/markdown_helper/markdown/use_cases/include/include_highlighted_code/use_case.md

 #### File to Be Included

-Here's a file containing code to be included:
+Here's a file containing Ruby code to be included:

 <code>hello.rb</code>
 ```markdown